Identifying And Preventing Late Blight On Tomatoes

 (Image credit: Liudmyla Liudmyla)

 Late blight tomato disease is the rarest of the blights that affect both tomatoes and potatoes, but it is also the most destructive.
 It was the leading factor in the Irish Potato Famine of the 1850's, when millions of people starved because of the devastation wrought by this deadly disease.
 On tomatoes, the fungus-like organism can destroy a crop within days if conditions are right.
-Vigilant observation and pre-treatment are the only defenses against late tomato blight.
+Vigilant observation and pre-treatment are the only defenses against this tomato disease.

 Symptoms of Late Blight on Tomatoes